 If you’re interested in ‘testing the waters’ to gain insight as to whether Australia is a good fit for you, enquiring about a Tourist visa or if you are between the age of 18-30 and dependent on your home country you may be eligible for a Working Holiday visa.

 As countries have different migration laws, it is important to ensure that thorough research is conducted or alternatively, seek advice regarding your eligibility to migrate.

 Regardless of how wonderful your new home is and how friendly everybody is, at some point, you will miss your family and friends, even your mother-in-law!

 In fact, missing your family is one of the predominant reason individuals choose to return to their home country.
 However, giving your friends and family the opportunity to visit you and vice versa makes for a very special treat throughout the years.

 Some would say that not knowing the local language can be compared to waking up deaf and mute.
 Quite scary, isn’t it?

 An inability to express yourself and understand others can be traumatic and make the process of resettlement quite difficult.

-Quite a few Australian and New Zealand Visas require applicants to provide evidence that they are able to speak, read and write in English.
-Therefore, if travelling to Australia or New Zealand is your dream, English is one of the key factors to make this dream come true.
+Most Australian Visas require applicants to provide evidence that they are able to speak, read and write in English.
+Therefore, if traveling to Australia is your dream, English is one of the key factors to make this dream come true.
 Let’s face it; everyone thinks that people who are bilingual are really cool.

 What is a typical wage?
 What is the minimum wage? (if there is one), What is a realistic salary that someone can live on?
 What skills do you have that are in demand locally?
 How many options and alternatives will you have to find employment?